- Soil Association

 Types of soil:

 - Clay soil is heavy, difficult to dig, difficult to plant into and often has poor drainage.
-But, it retains nutrients well and gives roots a good anchor.
+But, it keeps in nutrients and gives roots a good anchor.

 - Sandy soil tends to dry out due to its coarse crumbly texture, so it struggles to keep in nutrients.
 But, seeds germinate well in sandy soil as it heats up more quickly.

-- Loamy soil is a mixture of sand, silt and clay – probably the most desirable soil type.
+- Loamy soil is a mixture of sand, silt and clay – probably the best soil type.

 Check your soil pH to see if the soil isn’t too acidic or alkaline.
 You can make your own homemade test or buy a soil tester kit.